mark-summerfield/myfoss/index.md

 [XindeX](https://github.com/mark-summerfield/xindex) is an easy to learn and use GUI application for creating, editing, and outputting indexes (e.g., for books).

+This has been tested on Windows and Linux and is written in Python 3 (>=3.6) using PySide 1 (Qt 4.8).

 ### Retest

 [Retest](https://www.qtrac.eu/retest.html) makes it simple to automate black box regression testing on Windows and Unix.

+This is provided as a stand-alone executable and as a Rust library.

 ### Diff Libraries